marcmajcher/one-thing-well/README.md

 ## Models and Relationships

-The models for this app are relatively simple:
+The models for this app are relatively"simple":

 ![One Thing Well ERD](readme/OTW10_erd.png)